patelpreet332/proposal-generate-rag-based/README.md

-# ProposalIQ
+# Proposal Generate Rag Based

 ## Project Overview
-ProposalIQ is an AI-powered proposal generation system that helps teams draft client-ready proposals using retrieval-augmented generation (RAG) over historical proposal content.
+proposal-generate is an AI-powered proposal generation system that helps teams draft client-ready proposals using retrieval-augmented generation (RAG) over historical proposal content.

 The platform combines a Next.js frontend with an Express/TypeScript backend, PostgreSQL vector search, local embedding generation, and Groq-hosted LLM inference.
 A user submits a new client requirement, the system retrieves the most relevant past proposals using vector similarity, and an LLM generates a grounded response based only on that retrieved context.

 ### Business Purpose
-ProposalIQ is designed to reduce proposal turnaround time, improve consistency across client responses, and help sales or delivery teams reuse institutional knowledge captured in previous proposals.
+proposal-generate is designed to reduce proposal turnaround time, improve consistency across client responses, and help sales or delivery teams reuse institutional knowledge captured in previous proposals.

 ### Core Functionality
 - Accepts a natural-language project requirement from the user